Self-Acceptance: The Foundation of Mental Health and Wellbeing

 Self-acceptance at work

-The key insight for change is knowing that you do, in fact, have the power to choose self-acceptance – or not.
+The key insight for change is knowing you have the power to choose self-acceptance.

 How strong is my self-acceptance?